Unifying Message Passing Algorithms Under the Framework of Constrained Bethe Free Energy Minimization: Introduction

 There are two well-accepted approaches to construct the specialized density family $\mathcal{Q}$.
-Firstly, the mean field approach defines it as a set of fully factorisable densities.
-For solving the problem, variational message passing (VMP)~\cite{Winn05} (a.k.a. mean field algorithm) is an iterative solution.
-Here, we note that the expectation maximization (EM) algorithm initially introduced to solve the maximum likelihood (ML) estimation problem~\cite{Dempster77} can be viewed as a special case of VMP.
-It additionally forces the densities to be Dirac-delta functions which are parameterizable by a single parameter.

-The second approach constructs $\mathcal{Q}$ by exploiting the factorization of $p(\fat{x}\vert \fat{y})$ or $p(\fat{x},\fat{y})$.\footnote{Here, the density $p(\fat{y})$ of $\fat{y}$ involved in $p(\fat{x},\fat{y})=p(\fat{x}\vert\fat{y})p(\fat{y})$ can be treated as a constant as it is not a function of the latent variable $\fat{x}$.} The variational free energy is then approximated by the so-called Bethe free energy~\cite{Yedidia2005}, which can be minimized by belief propagation (BP)~\cite{Pearl}.
-However, BP is not well suited to accomplish tasks that involve continuous random variables, e.g., synchronization and channel estimation in communications systems.
-To tackle this issue, expectation propagation (EP) adds one step to BP, i.e., projecting the beliefs onto a specific function family for analytical tractability~\cite{Minka2001}.

-In short, the above mentioned message passing algorithms are approximate solutions to variational free energy minimization.
-They have been widely applied in solving challenging signal processing problems that are in systems of large dimensions.
-In the following, we list a number of application examples.
+Firstly, the mean field approach defines it as a set of fully factorisable densities, and variational message passing (VMP)~\cite{Winn05} (a.k.a. mean field algorithm) was proposed accordingly as an iterative solution.
+Here, we note that the expectation maximization (EM) algorithm initially introduced to solve the maximum likelihood (ML) estimation problem~\cite{Dempster77} can be considered as a special case of VMP.
+It additionally forces the densities to be Dirac-delta functions with a single parameter.
+The second approach constructs $\mathcal{Q}$ by exploiting the factorization of $p(\fat{x}\vert \fat{y})$ or $p(\fat{x},\fat{y})$.\footnote{Here, the density $p(\fat{y})$ involved in $p(\fat{x},\fat{y})=p(\fat{x}\vert\fat{y})p(\fat{y})$ is treated as a constant as it is not a function of the variable $\fat{x}$.} The variational free energy is then approximated by the so-called Bethe free energy~\cite{Yedidia2005}, which can be minimized by belief propagation (BP)~\cite{Pearl}.
+However, BP is not well suited to accomplish tasks that involve continuous random variables\footnote{Exception would be cases where the beliefs follow distributions that are closed under marginalization and multiplication, such as linear Gaussian models where the beliefs of BP over iterations can remain Gaussian.}, e.g., synchronization and channel estimation in communications systems.
+To tackle this issue, expectation propagation (EP) adds one step to BP, i.e., projecting the beliefs onto a specific function family with the corresponding sufficient statistics for analytical tractability~\cite{Minka2001}.
+Being the approximate solutions to variational free energy minimization, the above mentioned algorithms have been widely applied to solve problems that arise in communication systems with large dimensions, e.g., multiuser detection~\cite{LLiu2019, LLiu2019_b}, coded modulation capacity analysis~\cite{Zhang2016SPL}, MIMO channel estimation and data detection~\cite{Hansen_Fleury_2018, Heath_2019}.